masterxlr8/Deep-Learning-for-MNIST-Handwritten-Digit-Recognition/README.md

-**Project Title: Deep Learning-Based Handwritten Digit Recognition for MNIST Dataset**
+**Deep Learning-Based Handwritten Digit Recognition for MNIST Dataset**

 1. **Project Overview and Objective:**
    - Developed a deep learning model using PyTorch to perform handwritten digit recognition on the MNIST dataset.